 As indicated above, the proposed academic staffing plan assumes that the additional pandemic funding cannot be counted on to continue, and will mean a return to staffing levels that were previously in place.
-The plan does account for the additional Support for Students Fund that was provided as part of the central agreements with each of ETFO and OSSTF (Teachers) and is the equivalent to approximately 21 FTE elementary positions and 11.0 FTE secondary teachers.
-In some cases, this funding will be used to maintain the positions that were added using the previous funding (Local Priorities Funding), primarily to support ESL/ELD and special education.
+The recommended plan does account for the additional Support for Students funding that was provided as part of the central agreements with each of ETFO and OSSTF (Teachers) and is the equivalent to approximately 21 FTE elementary positions and 11.0 FTE secondary teachers.
+In some cases, this funding will be used to maintain positions that were added using the previous funding (Local Priorities Funding), primarily to support ESL/ELD and special education.

-Enrolment in the OCDSB is projected to remain lower than pre-pandemic levels at both the elementary and secondary panels, but is projected to increase slightly relative to the lower than projected actual enrolments this year.
-Although the Ministry agreed to maintain funding this year based on projected enrolment, Ministry staff have encouraged boards to make appropriate adjustments to their projections and, therefore, funding projections for next year.
+Enrolment in the Ottawa-Carleton District School Board (OCDSB) is projected to remain lower than pre-pandemic levels at both the elementary and secondary panels, but is projected to increase slightly relative to the lower than projected actual enrolments this year.
+Although the Ministry agreed to maintain funding this year based on projected enrolment, the Ministry has encouraged boards to make appropriate adjustments to their projections for next year.

-Funding for the 2020-2021 school year will not be confirmed until the release of the Grants for Students' Needs (GSNs), which are not expected to be announced until April.
-Following the GSN announcement, it typically takes Finance a couple of weeks to work through the technical papers to confirm available funding and/or changes from current funding levels.
+Funding for the 2020-2021 school year will not be confirmed until the release of the Grants for Students' Needs (GSNs), expected to be announced in April.
+Following the GSN announcement, it typically takes Finance staff a couple of weeks to work through the technical papers to confirm available funding and/or changes from current funding levels.
 The academic staffing plan for next year has been developed in consideration of some ongoing uncertainty with regard to funding for next year.

-As indicated above, staff will need to be prepared to adjust to d) The Strategic Plan
+d) The Strategic Plan